 - As of February 2012, only 15 percent of institutions with a mobile solution had adopted the responsive web design approach.
 A year later, 51 percent of institutions surveyed had. (“2013 State of the Mobile and Responsive Web in Higher Ed”)

-- Of the 23 CSU campuses, 8 have implemented responsive design.
+- When we created this site, eight of the 23 CSU campuses had implemented responsive design.